10 Best No-Doc Business Loans for 2025

 It’s not a true no-paperwork loan — you’ll still need to sign a contract — but it significantly simplifies the application.
 No-doc loans typically offer amounts ranging from $5,000 to $250,000 with repayment terms of 3 to 24 months.
 Because no-doc lenders use algorithms to underwrite the loan, they can often process your request in minutes and send you funds within 24 hours.

 The main downside is that no-doc loans typically have higher APRs and shorter terms than your average business loan.
-For context, the average rate on a bank prime loan is 8.00% as of October 2024.
+For context, the average rate on a bank prime loan is 7.75% as of December 2024.
 So, you can expect to pay points above that for a no-doc loan.
-No-doc loan programs can also require daily payments, which some businesses find inflexible.
+Some no-doc loan programs can also require weekly or daily payments, which some businesses find inflexible.

 There are only a few no-doc business lenders, so we’ve also included lenders with low document requirements in this list — some only needing bank statements.
 We’ve also included financing options, such as credit lines and factoring, in our top picks: